 Investments.
 Douglas County School District No. 19 has invested funds in the State Treasurer's Oregon Short-term Fund Local Government Investment Pool.
 The Oregon Short-term Fund is the local government investment pool for local governments and was established by the State Treasurer.
 It was created to meet the financial and administrative responsibilities of federal arbitrage regulations.
-The investment Council (ORS 294.805 to 294.895).
+The investments are regulated by the Oregon Short-Term Fund Board and approved by the Oregon Investment Council (ORS 294.805 to 294.895).
 Local Government Investment Pool (LGIP) is an external investment pool managed by the State Treasurer's office, which allow governments within the state to pool their funds for investment purposes.
 The amounts invested in the pool are not classified by risk categories because they are not evidenced by securities that exist in physical or book entry form as defined by GASB statement No. 40.
 LGIP is not rated.